 External evaluation is carried out by the expert commission through an on-site visit.

-Specialized state accreditation – conducted within a period not exceeding five working days.
+Program accreditation – conducted within a period not exceeding five working days.

-Comprehensive state accreditation – conducted within a period not exceeding ten working days.
+Institutional accreditation – conducted within a period not exceeding ten working days.

 Based on the final report prepared following the external evaluation, a conclusion is formed.
 To review this conclusion and make the final decision on granting state accreditation to the educational institution (or educational program), a permanently operating Accreditation Commission is established under the Agency.